DnSClub/DNS-Transaction-Challenge-2024/README.md

 #Bank Transfers Take a From Account & From Transaction Code and deposit the amount in the To Account.
 Will return a string message

 bank_get_info(account_id: str)
-#Information Requests will return information about a users account for networks to verify in the form of a string message.
+#Information Requests will return information about a user account for networks to verify in the form of a string message.

 bank_status()
 #Will return if the Bank Server is Online

 bank_time()
-#Will return the current time of the Bank Server (In Saskachuwan Time CST)
+#Will return the current time of the Bank Server (In Saskatchewan Time CST)
 ```
 ```
 #Example Use: